prowler-cloud/prowler/docs/tutorials/reporting.md

 prowler <provider> -M csv json-ocsf json-asff
 ```

-By default, all compliance outputs will be generated when Prowler is executed.
-Compliance outputs will be placed inside `/output/compliance` directory.
+By default, all the compliance outputs will be generated when Prowler is executed.
+Compliance outputs will be placed inside the `/output/compliance` directory.

 ## Custom Output Flags
 By default, Prowler creates a file inside the `output` directory named `prowler-output-ACCOUNT_NUM-OUTPUT_DATE.format`.